 Tamp down the soil to eliminate air pockets and water your tree deeply.
 Add a layer of organic mulch around the base of the tree, being careful that it doesn’t touch the trunk.
 Mound the mulch into a low berm at the outer edge of the root zone so that the water will soak into the soil near the roots rather than running off.

 How to achieve maximum results

 Choosing the right site for your maple tree is the first step toward achieving maximum results.
 It may not seem that your tiny sapling could grow to great heights, but maples are a tall tree with a broad canopy, so give them lots of space to spread out.
 They like soil with a pH range between 5.0 and 7.0 — a quick soil test will tell you the pH level of your soil.
 Some maples are more shade tolerant than others, but generally maples will thrive as long as they have four or more hours of direct sun a day.

 Your sapling will need more water (about an inch or so a week) when newly planted.
 Once it is established and has worked its roots into the soil, you shouldn’t need to do supplemental watering unless you’re experiencing drought conditions.
 Keep your eye on the leaves, though — if you see wilting, that may be a sign that your tree needs more water.

 Don’t fertilize your maple tree at planting time.
 Wait until the following spring, and then give it a feeding of a slow-release, balanced fertilizer.
 One annual feeding is sufficient.
 Adding a layer of well-rotted compost under the mulch once a year will also help spur growth.

 Prune your maple tree in late winter, before the buds break.
-Remove any broken or diseased branches, as well as those that mar the form.
-Take out branches that are rubbing against each other, as well.
+Remove any broken or diseased branches, as well as those that mar the tree’s form.
+Take out branches that are rubbing against each other as well.
 If the center of the tree seems crowded, take out a few branches to allow air and light to circulate freely through the tree.